Kimberly Hirsch • April 29, 2024

 • IV Therapy

-• Detoxification
+• Detoxification protocols

-• And more
+• And many more integrative approaches

 How Can Knew Health Support You

-Knew Health also offers a straightforward and cost-effective lab process.
-Members can get answers quickly, enhancing their confidence in their health management.
-If you ever have questions about how we can help you optimize your health and wellness through labwork, herbal supplements, diagnosing new illnesses, or preventive healthcare, we encourage you to speak with a member of our care team or email us with your questions.
-With Knew Health on your side, let Lyme disease be a hurdle, not a roadblock, on your journey to living well.
+If you ever have questions about how we can help you optimize your health and wellness through blood work, herbal supplements, diagnosing new illnesses, or preventive healthcare, we encourage you to speak with a member of our care team or email us with your questions.
+Remember, Knew Health is not health insurance—we're a Community of Members supporting each other's wellness journeys through Medical Cost Sharing.
+With Knew Health by your side, let Lyme disease be a hurdle, not a roadblock, on your path to living well.

 Disclaimer: This information is being provided to you for educational and informational purposes only.
 It is being provided to educate you about how to take care of your body and as a self-help tool for your own use so that you can reach your own health goals.
 It is not intended to treat or cure any specific illness and is not to replace the guidance provided by your own medical practitioner.
 This information is to be used at your own risk based on your own judgment.
 If you suspect you have a medical problem, we urge you to take appropriate action by seeking medical attention.